labs-lv/sb8/README.md

 When the card's output is connected to an amplifier or active speakers it is recommended to set OPL3 level to maximum (clockwise) and adjust other levels accordingly to your liking, as OPL3 has the widest dynamic range and can seem to be the quietest of them all.

 ## Audio output
-Sonic Buster 8's analog mixer provides a low-noise audio output that accepts standard stereo mini-jack connection and can be fed to an amplified sound system or directly to headphones.
+The card's analog mixer provides a low-noise audio output that accepts standard stereo mini-jack connection and can be fed to an amplified sound system or directly to headphones.

 > ![Caution](/pics/warn.gif) *CAUTION: Using headphones with excessive volume levels can damage your ears!*